Classic Homemade Pie Crust

 As a fundraiser, I began making homemade pie crust for The 200 Chicken Pot Pie Dress recipe.
 Our daughter, Deidra, was in the Miss Arkansas beauty pageant, and we used the earnings from those pies to purchase a Tony Bowles gown.
 That was right before Tony's dresses started appearing on the red carpet.
 It'll take more than 200 chicken pot pie sales to gain one of those dresses today.

-Why Make Homemade Pie Crust Instead Of A Buying Store-Bought Brand?
+Why Make a Homemade Pie Crust Instead Of Buying a Store-Bought Brand?

 Store-bought may be easier, but here are the benefits of making your own: